Fireball Engulfs LAFD Firefighters Sending Eleven to the Hospital

-LOS ANGELES – A massive fireball engulfed 11 Los Angeles City Fire Department (LAFD) firefighters while they were battling a commercial building fire, sending all of them to the hospital with burn injuries.
+On May 16, 2020, a massive fireball engulfed 11 Los Angeles City Fire Department (LAFD) firefighters while they were battling a commercial building fire in downtown Los Angeles, sending them all to the hospital with burn injuries.

 UPDATE: May 20, 4:30PM

-Only one LAFD firefighter remains hospitalized at LA County + USC Hospital while additional firefighters continue to receive specialized care at West Hills Hospital Grossman Burn Center.
+Only one LAFD firefighter remains hospitalized at LA County + USC Medical Center while additional firefighters continue to receive specialized care at West Hills Hospital Grossman Burn Center.

 Donations: The tremendous generosity of those wanting to help our injured LAFD firefighters is both humbling and overwhelming.
 We cannot begin to adequately express our gratitude.
 To provide the most efficient and timely financial assistance to the injured firefighters and their families, while preventing the tax burden inherent with private fundraising platforms, we offer the United Firefighters of Los Angeles City Fire Foundation (UFLACFF) as a worthy choice for your donation. (link: https://www.uflac.org/fire-station-9-burned-firefighter-fund/) UFLACFF is a non-profit 501(c)(3) organization which provides financial support to firefighters and their immediate families who suffer economic hardship as a result of illness, injury or death.
 There are no overhead costs associated with the foundation, which allows every dollar donated to go directly to our LAFD firefighters/families.